 The Eighth Earl Spencer landed in Normandy in the D-Day invasion, when he was Mentioned in Despatches.
 An Equerry to George VI and to the Queen, he was later chairman of the National Association of Boys’ Clubs, and a member of Northamptonshire County Council for 29 years.

 Johnnie Spencer is fondly remembered above all for his ready wit and unaffected manner.
 He also won the hearts of the nation when he escorted his youngest daughter, Diana, up the aisle of St Paul’s in 198I, during her wedding to the Prince of Wales, despite having only recently recovered from a severe stroke.

 In March 1992 Charles, Viscount Althorp, became Ninth Earl Spencer.

 A godson of Her Majesty the Queen, he was also one of her Pages of Honour in the 1970s.
 Educated at Eton, he went on to read Modern History at Magdalen College, Oxford.
 For a decade he was a reporter for the American television network, NBC News.

 He is a historian whose five books include two best-sellers.
 From his first two marriages he has four daughters – Lady Kitty, Lady Eliza, Lady Amelia and Lady Lara – and two sons, - Louis, Viscount Althorp, and the Hon.
 Edmund Spencer (known as ‘Ned’).

-He married the Canadian philanthropist Karen Gordon in 2011.
+He married Founder and CEO of Whole Child International Karen Gordon in 2011.
 Their daughter, Lady Charlotte, was born at Althorp in July, 2012 - the first Spencer child born in the house since 1793.